oneconvergence/dkube-examples/image_cloudevents/README.md

-# Chest X-Ray Image Example
+# Chest X-Ray Image Monitor Example (Pipeline-Based Workflow)

  This example trains a model to identify pneumonia from chest x-rays.
 The model is then deployed and used as the basis for monitoring with synthetic live data to demonstrate the DKube monitoring capability.

+ This workflow uses a Kubeflow Pipeline to set up the resources and created the monitor.
+A separate readme file is available in this folder to create the monitor through the UI, with the filename `README-ui.md`

 - This example only supports predict dataset sources as **CloudEvents**.
 - This example  supports model deployment with a full DKube cluster (`serving cluster`) and model monitoring on either the same cluster or a seperate minimal DKube cluster (:`monitoring cluster`).